-For CO1 you will need to submit a report, answering individual questions for three case studies.
-This assignment help has been created to assist you in finding academic references to support your report.
+CO2 requires you to answer questions relating to three case studies.
+This assignment help has been created to assist you in finding academic references to support your responses.

 Before you start searching you should: